gauravgaikwad242/Obsidian-Main-Vault/AWS/cloud practitioner/UDEMY-Course/08 - What is cloud computing.md

-- on-demand delivery of computer power, data storage, and other IT resources
+- <mark style="background: #FF5582A6;">on-demand delivery of computer power</mark>, data storage, and other IT resources
 - pay as you go - pricing
 - right type and size of computin
 - instant access